SHORT LEATHER PANTS · MY OWN PANTS

 All the pants have been well restored in the last years

-Cloth pockets and waistbands were renewed with leather material.
-Defective zip fasteners and faded piping have been replaced with new ones.
-Without a doubt the pants will outlive their owner.
+Fabric pockets and waistbands have been renewed with leather material.
+Defective zips and faded piping have been replaced with new ones.
+No doubt the pants will outlive their owner.
 Hans Christian Andersen says in one of his fairy tales: “Gilding fades fast, Pigskin will last.”
-However, pigskin may be the right choice for chairs, but it is, as an expert explained to me, too stiff for clothing.
-Certainly all my short pants are made of cowhide.
+However, pigskin may be the right choice for chairs, but for clothes, as one expert explained to me, it is too stiff.
+Of course, all my shorts are made of cowhide.

 Dark Grey · Waist 30 ½